Should I Change My Running Shoes When Pregnant?

 ➤Increase Shoe Size and Width:

-Due to swelling and a collapse of the foot arch (explanation below), pregnant women often experience an increase in both foot width (Ramachandra 2017) and length (Segal 2013).
+It is common for pregnant women to experience foot swelling and a dropping of the foot arch (explanation below).
+Consequently, pregnant women also often experience an increase in both foot width (Ramachandra 2017) and length (Segal 2013).
 This change in foot size can happen as early as 24 weeks pregnant, and will likely go away during the postpartum period (Ramachandra 2017).
 It may be helpful to purchase a larger shoe, or loosen the shoe lacing to keep your foot from rubbing!

 ➤Consider Your Arches: